11 Ways to Respond Effectively to Manipulative Apology Patterns

 theseniorsoul.com 5 1 Manipulative Apology Patterns

 For years, apologies have healed relationships.
 You need to correct mistakes to restore trust.
-However, not all apologies heal, but some manipulate.
+However, not all apologies are healing, but some can be manipulative.
 People might use apologies to dodge responsibility and change the story.
 Identifying manipulative apology patterns can help you avoid emotional harm.
-How manipulative apologies affect you and how to handle them
+How manipulative apologies affect you and how to handle them.

 Identifying Manipulative Apology Patterns

 Complex apologies have an objective.
-These apologies usually shift blame, incite guilt, or downplay the offence in question.
+These apologies blamefully shift Blame, incite guilt, or downplay the offence in question.

 Lack of Accountability